shawnhuyiwen/pulse/docs/Methodology/DrugsMethodology.md

 Features, Capabilities, and Dependencies
 ----------------------------------------
 Pharmacokinetic models quantify the time evolution of drug distribution from the administration of a dose.
-Pharmacodynamic models, on the other hand, characterize the events from the arrival of the drug at the site of action to the “onset, magnitude and duration of the biological response @cite rosenbaum2012basic.”
+Pharmacodynamic models, on the other hand, characterize the events from the arrival of the drug at the site of action to the onset, magnitude and duration of the biological response @cite rosenbaum2012basic.
 The %Drug system contains both pharmacokinetic and pharmacodynamic models.

 @anchor pharmacokinetics
 ### Pharmacokinetics